bact/sentimentdemo/README.md

 A simple text classification application, published mainly as an artifact for the purpose of demonstrating a software bill of materials.

-The training data is limited to only 100 lines.

 *Not suitable for any serious use.*

 ## Content